tryterra/TerraSamsung/README.md

 val terraClient = TerraClient("USER ID", "YOUR X API KEY", "YOUR DEV ID")
 ```

-Using this class, you can then request for data:
+Using this class, you can then request for data.
+The following example requests Body Data from our API with startDate and endDate parameters set as UNIX Timestamps in seconds.
+You may set "toWebhook" to false if you wish for the callback function to return the data payload.

 ```kotlin
     terra.getBody(